asyraffff/Hotwire-in-action/README.md

 # Open-source

 ## App
+- [alonetone](https://github.com/sudara/alonetone) - A free, open source, non-commercial home for musicians and their music
 - [annict](https://github.com/annict/annict) - The platform for anime addicts built with Rails and Stimulus.js.
 - [boxdrop](https://github.com/marcoroth/boxdrop) - Dropbox Clone built with StimulusReflex
 - [denali](https://github.com/gesteves/denali) - A simple, fast photoblogging CMS built in Ruby on Rails which features responsive, high-resolution images, a customizable posting schedule, social media management and syndication, a GraphQL API, and more.